 ZOLL® Medical Corporation has over its history provided support for many activities through corporate sponsorship contributions, donations, and directed research support.
 The company has funded research across the globe in various areas related to pacing, defibrillation, cardiopulmonary resuscitation, and basic science in related fields.
-While ZOLL Medical Corporation will support directed research specifically related to ZOLL devices, its management has made a strong commitment to providing a source of funding for more basic research that has promise in general to improve resuscitation and acute critical care.
+While ZOLL Medical Corporation will support directed research specifically related to ZOLL devices, its management has made a strong commitment to providing a separate source of funding for more basic research that has promise in general to improve resuscitation and acute critical care.

-The Foundation qualifies under the United States Internal Revenue Code as tax exempt under Section 501 (C) (3) and contributions to the Foundation are tax deductible under Section 170 of the Code.
+The Foundation qualifies under the United States Internal Revenue Code as tax exempt under Section 501 (C) (3), and contributions to the Foundation are tax deductible under Section 170 of the Code.
 It is also registered as a non–profit charity with the Office of the Attorney General for the Commonwealth of Massachusetts.

 Sudden cardiac arrest is a major public health problem often unrecognized due to the generally low survival rates associated with resuscitation efforts.
 The potential for survival is high—up to 50% of all victims—but overall survival is very low.
 In the United States, survival is estimated to be about 5%, and only 1-2% globally.
 Low survival rates hold true for both out-of-hospital cardiac arrest and in-hospital cardiac arrest.
-Yet, in some communities and hospitals, and substantial improvements in survival have been demonstrated with the use of newer technologies, better training, and improved post-resuscitation care.
+Yet, in some communities and hospitals, substantial improvements in survival have been demonstrated with the use of newer technologies, better training, and improved post-resuscitation care.
 Survival of up to half of all victims is very possible.
 Rates of survival have doubled and tripled in some hospitals and communities where more attention has been paid to resuscitation capabilities and practices.

 Prevention of cardiac arrest and patient deterioration in both hospital and out-of-hospital settings has also been demonstrated with reductions in numbers of unexpected cardiac arrests or deterioration of patient conditions due to acute life-threating syndromes.
 In patients in whom the risk of sudden death has been identified, immediate survival rates as high as 92% have been reported when patients were outfitted with a wearable defibrillator.
 The gap between survival today—estimated at about 5% in the United States—and the 92% survival in at least one population provides a vision of potential survival.
 Further research can help identify ways to close the gap between where we are today and where we could be in the future.

 ZOLL Medical, co-founded by Paul M. Zoll, MD in 1981, continues to play a leading and significant role in helping to achieve improvements in the field of resuscitation and acute critical care.
-Dr. Zoll’s seminal work in electrophysiology, both internal and external defibrillation, cardioversion, external pacing, and mechanical CPR devices provided not only the foundation for the world’s leading company in resuscitation, but a company culture oriented to new technologies and the improvement in care they can provide, in the finest tradition of the company’s namesake.
+Dr. Zoll’s seminal work in electrophysiology, both internal and external defibrillation, cardioversion, external pacing, and mechanical CPR devices provided not only the foundation for ZOLL becoming the world’s leading company in resuscitation, but a company culture oriented to new technologies and the improvement in care they can provide, in the finest tradition of the company’s namesake.
 Stimulating and supporting ongoing research in the context of Dr. Zoll’s curiosity and perseverance were fundamental reasons for the establishment of the ZOLL Foundation.